kapouer/express-dom/README.md

 4. cache and transmit to clients
 5. run page in client
 6. update page with new data received in the client

+# Authentication and autorizations

+In this kind of MVC, authentication is done as usual by interacting with the HTTP backend, a user session is established and a session cookie can be obtained by the client.

 # License